Making the ‘Dream’ a reality: The legacy of Martin Luther King Jr.

 As United Methodists, our foundational belief in the sacred worth of all persons compels us to "work toward societies in which each person's value is recognized, maintained, and strengthened" (Social Principles, The Social Community, "Rights of Racial and Ethnic Persons," United Methodist Book of Discipline).

-Acknowledging, celebrating and discussing MLK day is a step forward in the pursuit of this belief.
+Acknowledging, celebrating and discussing Martin Luther King Jr.'s legacy is a step forward in the pursuit of this belief.
 As Bishop Woodie White says in his 2017 letter to King, "Our goal... is not merely a better, more just America.
 We Christians strive for a more beloved community, for what we sometimes call the reign of God."

-Below you will find resources to help you commemorate and celebrate the MLK holiday in your congregation.
+Below you will find resources to help you commemorate and honor Martin Luther King Jr. in your congregation.

 1Becoming an Anti-Racist Church: Journeying toward Wholeness, Joseph Barndt (Augsburg Fortress, 2011), p.
 1.